foreverphoenix/the-phoenix-flavour/content/skyrim-se/tpf-addons/sr-kaio-seasoning.md

   I intend to make this seasoning up-to-date with the main TPF guide, and also making adjustiments when I see fit.

 ## 2 - Compatibility Notes
-  Since this is just a "seasoning" of ***The Phoenix Flavour***, no additional patches are needed.
-All mods were personally checked and there's no relevant conflict, so you can use my spicing without any worries of compatibility.
+  Since this is just a "seasoning" of ***The Phoenix Flavour***, I've tried my best to keep it all concise.
+  All mods were personally checked and the few relevant conflicts, are resolved in a separate patch.

+  Apart from that, no other compatibility issues reagarding the original TPF.

 ## 3 - Prerequisites
   - Skyrim Special Edition with the 3 DLCs